corverroos/rscylla/README.md

    event consumption, since the fast stream can lag.
  - **Use `GetCursor` instead of a zero cursor when streaming from the start of a stream**.
    A zero cursor `""` is supported but starts at the first generation timestamp of the cluster, the cluster create timestamp.
-   Streaming from this point might result in an initial delay if first events are long that.
+   Streaming from this point might result in an initial delay if first events are long after that.
  - **Use `WithShard(m,n int)` for parallel streams** to increase throughput by a factor of N.
  - **Use `WithConsistency()` to tune consistency vs performance**.
 The default is `gocql.Quorum`.